comath/aiv_website/_posts/articles/2023-03-25-spherical-cow.md

 category: "adversarial ml"
 ---

-# The Spherical Cow of Machine Learning Security

 First of all, these are my opinions and there are people at AI Village who may disagree with me.
 I want to present the simplest version of managing risk of a ML model as I believe the conversation quickly gets distracted by technical details or social implications that are more exciting to think about.
 I want to focus on the simplest version of the problem where you do not worry about particular vulnerabilities in the machine learning algorithm.
 I also want to postpone the social & ethical issues until after the basic model has been established.
 In physics terms I want to talk about a [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow), but I believe in ML Security's case this cow exists and is ignored by the authors of NIST's AI Risk Management Framework and the EU AI Act.

 ## The Social Contract of ML